 An inset sink – also known as a surface mount sink – fits into a section of your countertop so the edges sit just above the work surface.
 These compact kitchen sinks are compatible with all different kinds of worktop materials, and can be found in styles that perfectly suit ultra-modern and traditional kitchens.

 Which size sink should I choose for a small kitchen?

 Finding the right sized sink will always depend on the available room in your kitchen, but there are options even if you're low on space:

-- Single bowl: This is exactly what it sounds like – one bowl with a single drain, available in a range of shapes – ideal for small kitchens with little counterspace.
+- Single bowl: This is exactly what it sounds like – this small kitchen sink consists of one bowl with a single drain, available in a range of shapes – ideal for small kitchens with little counterspace.

 - Single bowl with a drying area: A single sink that has a tray set beside it that can be used as a drying area – ideal for small kitchens that don't have a dishwasher.

-- 1.5 bowl: The unit has two drains in total, one in a full-sized bowl and another in a smaller, half-sized bowl, which is useful for rinsing or washing smaller items – ideal for kitchens with a limited layout but generous counterspace.
+- 1.5 bowl: This compact kitchen sink unit has two drains in total, one in a full-sized bowl and another in a smaller, half-sized bowl, which is useful for rinsing or washing smaller items – ideal for kitchens with a limited layout but generous counterspace.